h365chen/cicd-as-autograder/docs/src/gitlab/course_creation.md

   - can create assignments [&check;]
     - can create group assignments [&check;]
     - can upload starter files for an assignment [&check;]
-    - can configure assignment deadlines
+    - can filter out Git commits by commit time ~configure assignment deadlines~ [&check;]
 - Student
   - can see assignment descriptions [&check;]